A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

-1) The black curve decreases: this indicates that the subwords of length $7$ become more and more uniformly distributed as the prefix of $\wmin_{7/2}(\mathtt{2})$ grows; \\ 2) In fact, the deviation $n\mapsto D_{\wmin_{7/2}{\mathtt(2)},7}(n)$ seems to decrease at a rate comparable to that of random binary sequences, which is asymptotically given by \cite[Theorem~1]{Phi75}:

-This behavior is confirmed by further computations.
-In the next figure, we display (as a point cloud) the deviations from uniformity for subwords of length $7$ of our second family of minimal words in base $7/2$.
-We continue to compare them with the statistical properties of random binary words.

-Finally, in the next figure, we display the deviations from normality for our third family (consisting of 1,000 words that have been analyzed up to a length of 100,000) for the four rational bases we investigated.
-For readability, we only plot their statistical properties (in black): minimum value, first decile, average, ninth decile, and maximum value; and compare them with those (in red, or gray) of 1,000 random words of length 100,000.

-Note that when studying the deviation from uniformity, the parameter $l$ (here $l = 7$, $l=5$, and $l = 4$) must be carefully chosen, depending on $q$ (the alphabet size) and the maximum prefix length we consider.
+Note that when studying the deviation from uniformity, the parameter $l$ (here $l = 7$) must be carefully chosen, depending on $q$ (the alphabet size) and the maximum prefix length we consider.
 On the one hand, it is preferable to choose $l$ as large as possible: if the distribution of subwords of length $l$ is close to uniformity, then smaller subwords should also exhibit similar behavior.
 On the other hand, if $l$ is too large compared to the maximum prefix length (which is limited by the computational capacity of the machine), the quantity $D_{w,l}(n)$ loses its ability to accurately capture---and thus compare---the empirical frequency.

+\paragraph{Analysis of Figure~4.} As can be observed:\\ 1) The black curve decreases, indicating that the subwords of length $7$ become more and more fairly distributed in $\wmin_{7/2}(\mathtt{2})$ as the considered prefix grows. \\ 2) The deviation $n \mapsto D_{\wmin_{7/2}(\mathtt{2}),7}(n)$ appears to decrease at a rate comparable to that of random binary sequences, which is asymptotically given by \cite[Theorem~1]{Phi75}:

+These two observations are confirmed by Figures~5 and 6.
+In Figure~5, we display, as a point cloud, the same function (that is, the deviation from uniformity for subwords of length $7$), still up to $n = 1{,}000{,}000$ and with a step of $1000$, for 20 randomly chosen minimal words in base $7/2$ from our second family.
+We continue to compare them with the statistical properties of random binary words.

+In Figure~6, we display the deviations from uniformity for our third family (consisting of 10,000 words analyzed up to length $10^5$) for the four rational bases $7/2$, $5/3$, $11/3$, and $6/5$.
+For readability, we plot only their statistical properties (in black)---namely, the minimum, first decile, mean, ninth decile, and maximum---and compare them with those (in red, or gray) of 10,000 random words of length $10^5$.